All Episodes

 I mean, when presidents meet, that's when they come to conclude agreements already having been negotiated, for God's sake.

-So let's go back to Istanbul wherever these negotiations take place and continue the uh with a real purpose here till until the day when I can see that uh there is reasonable prospect that the Ukrainians are worth negotiating with.
+Let's go back to Istanbul, wherever these negotiations take place, and continue with a real purpose here until the day when I can see that there is reasonable prospect that the Ukrainians are worth negotiating with.

 Man, Mike, you asked the right questions.